scipy-conference/scipy_proceedings/papers/alejandro_weinstein/alejandro_weinstein.rst

    a card, the participant wins or lose the amount of points indicated on the card, according to the probabilities associated with the cue.
-The outcome of the trial is indicated by a stimulus, where the win or lose outcome is indicated by an arrow up or down, respectively.
+The outcome of the trial is indicated by a stimulus, where the win or lose outcome is indicated by an arrow up or down, respectively [Mas12]_. :label:`FigStimulus`
-   [Mas12]_. :label:`FigStimulus`

 Implementation and Results